Error Estimate of Multiscale Finite Element Method for Periodic Media Revisited: Error Estimates for the Periodic Media

 We visit the error estimates of MsFEM without oversampling~\cite{HouWu:1997}.
 The multiscale basis function is $\phi^{\beta}=\{\phi_i^{\beta}\}_{i=1}^{d+1}$ is constructed as~\eqref{eq:overpro} with $S(\tau)$ replaced by $\tau$.

 and \( V_h^0{:}=\set{v\in V_h}{v=0\quad \text{on~} \pa\Om}. \) The approximation problem reads as: Find $u_h\in V_h^0$ such that

-Under the same assumptions of Theorem~\ref{thm:main} except that $A$ is not necessarily symmetric when $m\ge 2$, we prove the energy error estimate for MsFEM without oversampling. \begin{theorem} Assume that $A$ is $1-$periodic and satisfies~\eqref{eq:ellp}.
+Under the same assumptions of Theorem~\ref{thm:main} except that $A$ is not necessarily symmetric when $m\ge 2$, we prove the energy error estimate for MsFEM without oversampling. \begin{theorem} Assume $A$ is $1-$periodic and satisfies the Legendre-Hadamard condition~\eqref{eq:ellp}.
 Let $\Om$ be a bounded Lipschitz domain in $\mb{R}^d$.
 Let $u^{\eps}$ and $u_h$ be the solutions of~\eqref{eq:bvpweak} and ~\eqref{eq:msfem}, respectively.

-For $m=1$ or $d=2$, if $u_0\in H^2(\Om;\mb{R}^m)$, then
+For $m=1, d=2,3$ or $m\ge 2,d=2$, if $u_0\in H^2(\Om;\mb{R}^m)$, then

-where $C$ depends on $\lam,\Lam,\nm{\chi}{L^\infty},\Om$ and the mesh parameters $\sigma_0$ and $\sigma_1$.
+where $C$ depends on $\lam,\Lam,\Om$ and the mesh parameters $\sigma_0$ and $\sigma_1$.

 For $m\geq2$ and $d=3$, if $u_0\in W^{2,3}(\Om;\mb{R}^m)$, then

 where $C$ depends on $\lam,\Lam, \Om$ and the mesh parameters $\sigma_0$ and $\sigma_1$. \end{theorem}